iamjacob97/TicTacToe/README.md

 # TicTacToe
-This project uses a recursive minimax algorithm to create an unbeatable opponent.
+This project uses Object Oriented Programming and a Recursive MiniMax Algorithm to create an unbeatable opponent.